 Anti-Gravity treadmills were developed by Robert Whalen, a researcher at NASA, for use in space by astronauts on the International Space Station in order to combat bone and muscle mass loss.
 Since then it has been developed to help a multitude of issues.
 The anti-gravity treadmill works by using air pressure technology to underweight the body (counteracting gravitational forces), allowing you to walk or run at 100%-20% of your body weight.

 Specific shorts are worn, over the top of leggings or trousers, which zip into the chamber on the treadmill to create a vacuum.
 The AlterG Anti-Gravity Treadmill chamber is then filled with air and calibrated to support your bodyweight.
-The air pressure is is accurate to 1%, and the clear chamber and Gait Analysis system allows your physiotherapist to analyse your gait and mobility.
+The air pressure is accurate to 1%, and the clear chamber and Gait Analysis system allow your physiotherapist to analyse your gait and mobility.

 Benefits of the Alter-G Anti-Gravity Treadmill